open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

 export TRACEPARENT=version=2HEXDIGLC,trace-id=32HEXDIGLC,parent-id=16HEXDIGLC,trace-flags=2HEXDIGLC
 ```

-`tracestate` (lowercase), originates in the [W3C Specification][w2c-state] and
+The `tracestate` (lowercase) header originates in [W3C
-can include any opaque value in a key-value pair structure.
-Its goal is to
+Trace-State][w3c-state] and can include any opaque value in a key-value pair
-provide additional vendor-specific trace information.
+structure.
+Its goal is to provide additional vendor-specific trace information.

-`baggage` (lowercase), also is defined in the [W3C Specification][w3c-bag] and
+The `baggage` (lowercase) header originates in [W3C Baggage][w3c-bag]
-is a set of key-value pairs to propagate context between signals.
+and is a set of key-value pairs to propagate context between signals.
 In
 OpenTelemetry, baggage is propagated through the [Baggage API][bag-api].

 [w3c-parent]: https://www.w3.org/TR/trace-context-2/#traceparent-header-field-values